ashishbindra2/workshop/docs/interview-questions/interview-theory.md

 ### 4. How Memory Managed In Python?

 Memory management in Python involves a private heap containing all Python objects and data structures.

 Interpreter takes care of Python heap and that the programmer has no access to it.
 The allocation of heap space for Python objects is done by Python memory manager.

 The core API of Python provides some tools for the programmer to code reliable and more robust program.

 Python also has a build-in garbage collector which recycles all the unused memory.
 When an object is no longer referenced by the program, the heap space it occupies can be freed.
 The garbage collector determines objects which are no longer referenced by the program frees the occupied memory and make it available to the heap space.

 The gc module defines functions to enable /disable garbage collector:

-gc.enable() -Enables automatic garbage collection. gc.disable() - Disables automatic garbage collection.
+gc.enable() - Enables automatic garbage collection.
+gc.disable() - Disables automatic garbage collection.

 ### 5. Difference Between Generators And Iterators